Sorry Zizou, but it's time to worry about Real Madrid after another shambolic Champions League loss to Shakhtar Donetsk | Goal.com

 On Saturday, Madrid were beaten at home by mid-table Alaves, meaning the Spanish title holders have now gone three games without a win in La Liga.

-Now they've suffered an even more devastating defeat, losing 2-0 to Shakhtar Donetsk, leaving their hopes of qualifying for the Champions League last 16 hanging in the balance.
+Now they've suffered an even more devastating defeat, losing 2-0 to Shakhtar Donetsk, leaving Real third in Champions League Group B and thus in very real danger of failing to reach the knockout stage for the first time ever.

-Zidane may well claim that Madrid had more of the ball and created more chances but such excuses just won't cut it.
+Madrid saw more of the ball and had more shots on goal, prompting Zidane to claim afterwards that his side hadn't deserve to lose.
+But such excuses just don't cut it.

 Eden Hazard and Sergio Ramos were significant absentees but a club of Real's resources shouldn't be relying on two players to defeat this version of Shakhtar.
-Remember, the Ukrainians hadn't scored a Champions League goal since winning in Madrid on matchday one.
+Remember, the Ukrainians hadn't scored a Champions League goal since winning in Madrid on matchday one with a squad decimated by coronavirus.

 They'd also been thoroughly humiliated by Borussia Monchengladbach in their last two games, losing 6-0 at home to the Germans and 4-0 away.
 Yet Madrid, with Karim Benzema back in the starting line-up, carried very little attacking threat at the Kiev Olympic Stadium.

-Certainly, Raphael Varane looks utterly lost without his central defensive partner and the World Cup winner was again found wanting for Dentinho's 57th-minute opener in Ukraine.
+Certainly, Raphael Varane looks utterly lost without his central defensive partner and the World Cup winner was again found wanting for Dentinho's 57th-minute opener in Ukraine, with the Frenchman effectively teeing the Brazilian forward up for a simple finish.

 The use of Lucas Vazquez at right-back was also exposed as folly by another substitute, Manor Solomon, who was allowed to cut inside far too easily before firing past Thibaut Courtois.